Pointer31/tw_plus/README.md

 Play a sound different from the normal hit sound when the player kills a tee, like in some other gametypes
 new gametype: Hold the flag (HTF); teamless mode where you gain points by holding the flag
 new gametype: Last man standing (LMS); teamless mode where you must avoid dying while killing others
+new gametype: No Items Death Match (nDM): teamless mode where you can only use one weapon, which is randomly chosen every 15s by default.

 **Included Maps**
 included extra maps to show the new features: